maxim-kornienko/bus-route-challenge/README.md

 # bus-route-challenge
-Microservice that tells whether there is a a direct connection between two bus stations
+Microservice that tells whether there is a direct connection between two bus stations